 • Types of vans: Ford Transit

-Choose between three different camper van layouts based on the Ford Transit, depending on how much living space you need.
+Choose between three different camper van rental options based on the Ford Transit, depending on how much living space you need.
 The largest layout seats four and sleeps five; the interiors are basic but cozy.
 You can spice it up with a variety of add-ons, including a bike rack and a shower tent for privacy.
 Wandervans also offers prebuilt conversion kits if you want your own campervan for keeps.

 Rocky Mountain Campervans

-• Locations: Denver, Las Vegas
+• Pick-up Locations: Denver, Las Vegas

 • Price range: $145–$310 per night